 Step #5: Consider a Balance Transfer Card

-If it’s going to take you a few months to pay off your credit cards, you might want to consider moving those charges to a balance transfer card with 0% interest.
-These cards generally allow you to move your balance and pay zero interest from anywhere between 12 and 21 months, depending on the card – although you can’t generally transfer balances within the same company.
+If it’s going to take you a few months to pay off your credit cards, consider moving those charges to a balance transfer card with 0% interest.
+These cards generally allow you to move your balance and pay zero interest for 12 to 21 months, depending on the card – although you can’t generally transfer balances within the same company.

 Step #6: Follow through.

 A plan is just a plan unless you follow through, right?
 You’ve got all the tools you need, now you just need to do it.

-Think of eliminating your holiday spendking hangover as the start of a new you.
+Think of eliminating your holiday spending hangover as the start of a new you.
 Once you’ve got it all paid off, don’t stop!
 Keep truckin’!

 Sticking to a budget and solid money management isn’t just for cleaning up messes.
 It’s there to help you plan your savings and spending year-round.
 And if you take care of your money throughout the year, you’ll be in better position to avoid a holiday hangover after next December.